gvwilson/sensibleadventures/cloudherd/new.md

 people of Stale Leftovers were *not* going to take either side, not while she was mayor, and if anyone didn't like it, they could have an election right then and there to sort it out.
 Anyone?
 No?
-All right, then, why didn't everyone get back to their chores, because the spiderweb nets weren't going to mend themselves.
+All right, then, why didn't everyone get back to their chores, because they weren't going to do themselves.

 The two sat in silence for a moment.
 Finally Indy stretched.
 "So tell me, did you collect some spiderwebs, or did you and Sensy spend